Fredericksburg and Spotsylvania National Military Park

 Each of the four battlefields has a driving tour and numerous walking trails.
 Visitor centers at Fredericksburg and Chancellorsville have introductory films describing the fighting and artifacts from the battles.
 Free guided tours of the battlefields are available from the visitor centers during the summer months and periodically at other times throughout the year.
-The park also has three historic buildings open to the public: Chatham, Ellwood, and the “Stonewall” Jackson Shrine.
-Admission to the park and its buildings is free, although there is a two-dollar fee for the films.
+The park also has three historic buildings open to the public: Chatham, Ellwood, and the “Stonewall” Jackson Death Site.

 To see the up-to-date info and operating hours, please click here.